openl2m/openl2m/docs/installation/index.rst

 * the Python "easysnmp" package v0.2.5 or greater.
 * a web server, with the WSGI capability.
 We use Nginx in all our documentation.
   Apache may work but is not tested.
-* a PostgreSQL database, running at least version 9.6.
-We use v9.6 and v10.15 in our testing.
+* a PostgreSQL database, running at least version v9.6.
+We use v12 and v10.17 in our testing.
-* the Django framework, v3.1 or greater. v3.1 is used in testing.
+* the Django framework, v3.2 or greater.

 **Application Stack Overview**